 Who Should Attend

 This course is also useful for quality assurance and quality control managers, coordinators of multi-site projects, regulatory affairs professionals, auditors, and senior management interested in effective QA techniques.
-New and experienced staff from the food, pharmaceutical, nutraceutical, agrochemical and cosmetics industries will learn the fundamental principles and applications of GLP, particularly in the complex multi-site environments of today’s industry.
+New and experienced staff from the food, pharmaceutical, medical device, biological, nutraceutical, agrochemical and cosmetics industries will learn the fundamental principles and applications of GLP, particularly in the complex multi-site environments of today’s industry.

-By the end of this three-day course, attendees will have a strong understanding of the fundamental compliance requirements for current Good Laboratory Practices, and will be able to apply compliance protocols in all efforts aimed at generating regulated data for evaluation by the US FDA and regulatory agencies overseas.
+By the end of the course, attendees will have a strong understanding of the fundamental compliance requirements for current Good Laboratory Practices, and will be able to apply compliance protocols in all efforts aimed at generating regulated data for evaluation by the US FDA and regulatory agencies overseas.
 All participants will gain a fundamental understanding of the basis of the regulations and the necessity of rigorous implementation.
 Special attention will be given to incorporating proactive thinking and a robust compliance regimen in all scientific matters.
 The consequences of non-compliance will be examined, including a thorough review of examples of previous FDA inspectional findings.